jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Linux.md

 #### Using the official Repository (recommended)

-We provide a repository for Debian and Ubuntu based distribution which allows automatic updates alongside your system updates.
-To use the repository
+We provide a repository for Debian and Ubuntu based distributions that allows automatic updates alongside your other system updates.
+To use the repository:

 1. Open your Terminal (CTRL+ALT+T should work)
 1. *Ubuntu only* - Enable the Ubuntu "universe" repository (you can use the [GUI-based approach](https://askubuntu.com/a/148645) or [CLI-based approach](https://askubuntu.com/a/227788)).